 If any other trip for work is more than 100 miles away from your home, it counts as a business trip, therefore all the expenses engaged are tax-deductible: hotel nights, 50% of your meals, transportation…

-For more details and information, please refer to this IRS article regarding business expenses.
+For more details and information, please refer to this IRS article on business expenses.